kermit4/cjp2p-rust/README.md

-This uses the Lowest Common Denominator Protocol (LCDP) (at  https://app.radicle.xyz/nodes/iris.radicle.xyz/rad:z4NaokAHdQyjkF562Cj9PpHpGH5f1 ) .
+This uses the Lowest Common Denominator Protocol (LCDP) .
 The primary purpose of this repo is to demonstrate a few basic examples of how one could do write p2p interoperable applications using LCDP (externally taggged JSON arrays).
 Some browser side applications (relaying through a node over a websocket) are at http://localhost:24255/latest/e13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/index.html

 The current target audience is devs, so the UI is minimal and not well documented.
 If you don't intend to develop p2p software, this repo is not for you.
 This is not an end-user application.
 This is sample code.